 The first coverage you must carry according to Florida Statutes §324.022 is $10,000.00 worth of property damage.
 This covers you for damages you may cause to other people’s property including damage to their car.

 PIP benefits cover you for medical expenses you may incur as the result of an accident.
 As part of Florida’s no-fault law, you get 80% of your medical expenses paid for by your own car insurance regardless of whether you were a fault for the accident.

 No-Fault Coverage and the Permanent Injury Threshold | PIP Insurance

 In exchange for not having to prove fault to get medical payments, you give up your right to pain and suffering damages unless you can prove in your car accident lawsuit that you sustained a permanent injury in the crash.

 The tradeoff seems very unfair for two reasons.
-First, the law was passed in the 1970s and the amount of medical payments has never been increased. $10,000.00 provides very little medical today.
-The second reason the law is unfair is that you are only entitled to $2,500.00 of medical care unless you have an emergency medical condition.
+First, the law was passed in the 1970s and the amount of medical payments has never been increased.
+PIP coverage of $10,000.00 provides very little medical today.
+The second reason the law is unfair is that you are only entitled to PIP cover $2,500.00 of medical care unless you have an emergency medical condition.

 Comparative Fault Law in Florida